 Division 11 — Suspensions

-90. Application for suspension of a licence or permit

-The Director, on informal application in writing being made by the licensee, may suspend the operation of any licence or permit held by the applicant —

-(a) temporarily, on any ground upon which a temporary removal of a licence might be sought under section 80; or

-(b) otherwise, having regard in relation to —

-(i) any Category A licence, to any detrimental effect which the suspension might have on the interests of the public in the area; and

-(ii) a hotel licence in respect of which a condition is imposed under section 41(4), to the matters referred to in section 41(6),

-in accordance with the wishes of the licensee,

-for such period as the Director thinks fit, and the licence shall thereupon be deemed to be varied accordingly.
+[90.
+Repealed by No. 73 of 2006 s.
+63.]

 91. Suspension on ground of public order or safety

-The Director may, at discretion or on an application made by or on behalf of the Commissioner of Police, suspend the operation of any licence or permit, for such period or on such occasion as the Director thinks fit, by reason of the requirements of public order or of safety.
+(1) The Director may, at discretion or on an application made by or on behalf of the Commissioner of Police, suspend the operation of any licence or permit, for such period or on such occasion as the Director thinks fit, if the Director considers it is in the public interest to do so.

+(2) Without limiting subsection (1), the Director may, after giving the licensee a reasonable opportunity to make submissions or to be heard, suspend the operation of a licence if —

+(a) the licence is other than an occasional licence; and

+(b) it appears to the Director that —

+(i) contrary to the condition referred to in section 37(5), the licensee has ceased to occupy the licensed premises to the exclusion of others; or

+(ii) in the case of a club restricted licence — contrary to the condition referred to in section 48(4)(a)(i) the licensee has ceased to occupy the licensed premises to the exclusion of others during the times when the sale of liquor is authorised by the licence.

+[Section 91 amended by No. 73 of 2006 s.
+64.]

 92. Suspension where business not carried on

 The Director may, after (where practicable) giving the holder a reasonable opportunity to make submissions or to be heard, suspend the operation of a licence if —